vuyiswaandile1/Test2-_tp2/README.md

-What is your student number?
+## What is your student number?
+My student number is: 22302612